 Peer Ministers are a team of students who are trained to be an aware and welcoming presence on campus.
 These are students who are seeking to live out the welcoming and serving heart of Jesus in their everyday lives at Concordia.
 Peer Ministers are an important ministry for Concordia as well as a valuable equipping experience for Christian students.
 They are students who help others connect with community, resources, and Jesus.
 If you would like to connect with a peer minister, send us an email at [email protected].

 We love having as many different people involved in chapel as possible.
 Do you like to read aloud?
 Are you interested in running sound or visuals?
 Do you play an instrument or sing?
 Do you do skits or dance?
 We would love to have you use your gifts in chapel!

-Concordia St. Paul’s church work faculty all have advanced degrees and are some of the nation’s leading experts in urban ministry, Christian education, theology, Christian leadership and more.
+Concordia St. Paul’s Faith & Ministry Team, led by the Rev. Dr. Mark Koschmann, are some of the nation’s leading experts in urban ministry, Christian education, theology, Christian leadership and more.

 Professor of Theology & Ministry, Director of The Center for Biblical Studies